- Lecturer: Susan Kharono

 Ultimately, this course encourages learners to develop the wisdom, courage, and decisiveness needed to make responsible and faithful ethical choices, fostering leadership that reflects Christian values in every aspect of life.

-- Teacher: Godwin Godwin Awio
+- Teacher: Godwin GODWIN AWIO

 This course unit covers Mission and Evangelism. it introduces students to the understanding of mission and its biblical foundations and subsequently focuses on evangelism as an aspect of mission